linode/docs/docs/guides/email/email-services/using-magicspam-email-authentication/index.md

 ![Screenshot of source based authentication restrictions page](source-based-authentication-restrictions.png "Source Based Authentication Restrictions")

-No one should never authenticate into their email accounts from cloud networks, only services running on cloud networks would ever need to access an email account on your email server.
+No one should authenticate into their email accounts from cloud networks.
+Only services running on cloud networks would need to access an email account on your email server.
 You also never want networks previously detected performing authentication attacks to authenticate into your email server.

 Threat actors have abused cloud networks along with other infected networks to launch authentication attacks in the past.
 By limiting the avenues of attack available to threat actors, you reduce the probability of compromised email accounts.

-If you have a legitimate case for allowing email authentication from networks that would be restricted but still want to benefit from this feature, please refer to the sections that follow.
+If you have a case to allow email authentication from restricted networks, but want to benefit from this feature, refer to the following sections.

 ## Outbound Rate Limiter
-Besides the authentication restrictions, MagicSpam comes with an Outbound Rate Limiter which prevents compromised accounts from being abused and also notifies the email administrator about such incidents.
+Besides the authentication restrictions, MagicSpam comes with an Outbound Rate Limiter.
+This prevents compromised accounts from being abused and also notifies the email administrator about such incidents.
 It is important to limit and detect the abuse of compromised email accounts to lower the chances of damaging your IP reputation.
-The Outbound Rate Limiter is already effectively configured out-of-the box such that MagicSpam blocks an email account from sending outbound email for 6 hours when the email account has been detected sending more than 150 emails in a 5-minute period.
+The Outbound Rate Limiter is already effectively configured out-of-the box.
+MagicSpam blocks an email account from sending outbound email for 6 hours when the email account sends more than 150 emails in a 5-minute period.

 Any further updates to the Outbound Rate Limiter can be made through the **Anti-Spam System** page in the **MagicSpam Admin** panel.